ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ## 9. Glossary

 *   **Bid:** A declaration during the auction phase to win a certain number of card points.
+*   **Concede:** A decision by the Declarer to surrender the round before all tricks are played when they believe they cannot win enough points to meet their bid.
+This option is only available when the Declarer has not yet won enough points to meet their bid.
+When a Declarer concedes, the round is automatically lost:
+    *   **4-Player Mode:** The Declarer's entire team loses the round.
+    *   **3-Player Mode:** The individual Declarer loses the round.
+    The bid is considered failed, stakes are settled accordingly, and players proceed to the next round.
 *   **Contract:** The final, highest bid made in a round, which the Declarer must achieve.
 *   **Dealer:** The player responsible for shuffling and dealing the cards for a round.
 For the first round, the dealer is chosen randomly.
 For subsequent rounds, the Original Starting Bidder from the previous round becomes the dealer.
 *   **Declarer:** The player who makes the final, highest bid (the Final Declarer).